Skip to main content

 5 mentions Positive Neutral Negative

-The game's atmosphere is consistently praised for its cool and lovely ambiance, enhanced by creative imagery and a serene calmness that captivates players throughout all twelve chapters.
-Overall, it creates a wholly entertaining and immersive experience.
+The game's atmosphere is consistently praised for its cool and lovely ambiance, enhanced by creative imagery and a serene calmness that captivates players throughout its twelve chapters.
+Overall, the atmosphere is described as fantastic and wholly entertaining from start to finish.

 • “Very lovely atmosphere can be found throughout the twelve chapters in the game.”